slowernews/wisdom-tldr/README.md

 > *'Our fearlessness shall be our secret weapon.' -- John Green*

 > *'If you view everything through the lens of fear, then you tend to stay in retreat mode.'*

+> *'Don’t be afraid to be alone.
+Don’t be afraid to be committed.
+Fear is the most limiting quality a person has.' -- Michelangelo*

 ===
 ###On time